 Our preeminent Team Telecom Practice assists parties to foreign acquisitions of communications facilities subject to Federal Communications Commission (FCC) approval, which often require Network Security Agreements (NSAs).
 As members of Team Telecom, the U.S. Department of Justice (DOJ), the Federal Bureau of Investigation (FBI), and the U.S. Department of Homeland Security (DHS) participate in the FCC licensing process to address foreign investments that may impair U.S. law enforcement, national security, or infrastructure protection priorities.
 The FCC’s focus on timelines and transparency in Team Telecom has resulted in regulations dictating the obligations and commitments of applicants with disclosable foreign ownership.
 Further, DOJ’s enhanced scrutiny of telecommunications networks and DHS’s focus on infrastructure protection have increased the scope of Team Telecom’s inquiries and resulting NSAs.

 We are uniquely qualified to guide clients through Team Telecom’s process of evaluating law enforcement and national security concerns related to foreign participation in U.S. communications infrastructure and networks.
-Our professionals include the former Chair of Team Telecom at the DOJ and individuals who have occupied other high-level positions within the federal government.
+Our professionals include individuals who have occupied high-level positions within the federal government and worked with Team Telecom.
 Our National Security attorneys often collaborate with our renowned Telecom, Media & Technology (TMT) Practice to provide comprehensive counsel and guidance in this area.
 We assist clients in response to national security triage questions and on the negotiation, application, renegotiation, and expiration of network security agreements with Team Telecom.
 Wiley also helps clients in addressing the interplay between the Team Telecom review process and other national security reviews, such as the Committee on Foreign Investment in the United States (CFIUS) process and Defense Counterintelligence and Security Agency (DCSA) clearance.

 In addition to collaborating with our TMT Practice, Wiley’s Team Telecom Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Privacy, Cyber & Data Governance; Export Controls and Economic Sanctions; Anti-Money Laundering; FCPA; Cybersecurity; Government Contracts; International Trade; Public Policy; and Corporate practices.

 Wiley’s Team Telecom experience includes, among other matters: